-Every Friday afternoon, the IT tool scans the list of available entrepreneurs automatically and searches for the best current match, i.e. 'match of the week', for those entrepreneurs who have indicated that they wish to receive automatic suggestions (this can be requested via the searchester).
-Icon at the top right of all pages in the IT Tool).
+Every Friday afternoon, the IT tool scans the list of available entrepreneurs automatically and searches for the best current match, i.e. 'match of the week', for those entrepreneurs who have indicated that they wish to receive automatic suggestions (this can be requested via the

+(NE) ⊖ Logout . icon at the top right of all pages in the IT Tool).